Philotimo

 The Threshold

-Snow ticks against hide walls.
-The tribe sleeps in a weave of breath and furs, dreaming easy, trusting without feeling they trust.
+Snow lashes the hide walls.
+The tribe sleeps, wrapped in furs and shared breath.
+They dream easily, trusting without knowing they trust.
 At the centre of the camp, the fire thins.
-She rises; to stay still while the fire gutters would make her someone else – someone smaller, someone she's spent a lifetime refusing to become.
-She crosses the frozen ground.
-Her knees find stone beneath the frost.
-She feeds the fire a branch and the resin hisses.
-Beyond the light, wolves pace the perimeter, waiting for the flame to die.
+You rise.
+If you lie still while the fire gutters, you become someone you have spent your life refusing.
+You cross the frozen ground; your knees find stone beneath the frost.
+You feed the fire a branch.
+Resin hisses.
+Beyond the light, wolves wait for the flame to fail.
 Let them wait.
-They will grow old in the dark before you let it gutter.
-She refuses to let the fires die – not for the sleepers, nor for gratitude, but for the self she has forged, night by night, through the unwitnessed choices that became her name.
+They will grow old in the dark before you let the fire die.

 The Way